mempoolco/drafts/utxo-torrent/utxo-torrent.md

  n += 1
 }
 ```

-It's supposed that:
+Regarding the distribution and seedng:

 ```
 Needs 8 subsets = 160MB
 Shares 2:1 subsets = 320MB
 ```
+should be enable to validate the UTXO set and improve the privacy, compared to using a conventional utxo service or BIP37 bloom filter.

-means to discard 1016 scripts on 1024, leading to slow addresses generation.
+Using a 8 over 1024 set means to discard 1016 scripts, leading to slow addresses generation.
+Even increasing the fragmentation to 200% or 1000% doesn't seems to improve this side.

+Regarding privacy, isntead, increasing the seed radio, dramatically increases it, as every chunk is supposed to hold roughly 80.000 scripts at the time of writing.

-To improve the overall experience, a pool of sharded scripts could be generated in advance, using idle times.
+To address the issue, a pool of "sharded scripts" could be generated in advance, using idle times.

 #### Authoring and distribution of the UTXO set: